katsup07/messaging-app/README.md

 ## 🐳 Docker Development Environment(Optional)

-This project supports fully containerized development using [Docker](https://www.docker.com/get-started/), allowing for minimal environment setup.
+This project supports fully containerized development using [Docker](https://www.docker.com/get-started/), enabling minimal local environment setup.
 From the root folder, you can run both the client and server with a single command: `npm run docker:start`.
 <br/> <sub>Note: The local files are mounted into the containers, so any changes made locally will automatically be reflected inside the container, with live reload enabled.</sub>